It’s about existential reasons – not pain.

 The law requires that a doctor waits at least 15 days before issuing a prescription, but, some patients knew their prescribing physician for less than one week.

-Of those who received lethal drugs, only 64.8% are known to have ingested it.
+Of those who received lethal drugs between 1998 and 2017, only 64.8% are known to have ingested it.
 That means that it’s possible that 692 lethal doses were left in the community like loaded guns.

 In all cases it is unknown whether the person was pressured leading up the request and the moment of ingestion.

 In meetings with a British House of Lords Committee, Oregon officials conceded that “there’s no way to know if additional deaths went unreported” because the Oregon Health Authority “has no regulatory authority or resources to ensure compliance with the law”.
 They rely on the word of doctors prescribing the drugs.
 The officials admitted: “For that matter the entire account [received from a prescribing doctor] could have been a cock-and-bull story.”